schlotter/nm-chocolatey-packs/readme.md

 # Chocolatey Packs #
-Some handy chocolatey packages for setting up a machine
+A collection of chocolatey packages for setting up a fresh machine